The Canada Pension Plan Retirement Pension

-If you die before applying for your CPP retirement pension, we cannot pay your benefits to anyone else unless you were over 70 when you died and your estate submits a CPP retirement pension application no later than one year after your death.
+If you die before applying for your CPP retirement pension, we cannot pay your retirement pension to anyone else unless you were over 70 when you died and your estate submits a CPP retirement pension application no later than one year after your death.
 In this case, we can pay up to 12 months of retirement pension to your estate.

-For more information about these benefits, visit the Canada Pension Plan section of our Web site.
+For more information about these benefits, visit the Canada Pension Plan section of our website.

 Receiving your retirement pension

 When would I start receiving my CPP pension?

 It takes approximately eight weeks to receive your first payment from the date Service Canada receives your completed application.

 If more than eight weeks have passed and you would like to find out the status of your application, contact us.

 Can I receive CPP payments outside Canada?